Special Olympics: History

 The 2003 Special Olympics World Summer Games—the first summer held outside of the United States—took place in Dublin, Ireland.
 Approximately 7,000 athletes from 150 countries competed over 18 disciplines.
 The Dublin games were also the first to have their own opening and closing ceremonies broadcast live.
 President of Ireland Mary McAleese performed the ceremonial duties.
 The 2003 games dramatically changed the perceptions and attitudes of international society regarding the abilities and limitations of people with intellectual disabilities.
 The opening ceremony of the 2003 Games has been described by President McAleese as "a time when Ireland was at its superb best".

 On October 30, 2004, President George W. Bush signed into law the "Special Olympics Sport and Empowerment Act", Public Law 108–406.
 The bill authorized funding for its Healthy Athletes, Education, and Worldwide Expansion programs.
 Co-sponsored by representatives Roy Blunt (R-MO), and Steny Hoyer (D-MD), and senators Rick Santorum (R-PA) and Harry Reid (D-NV), the bills were passed by unanimous consent in both chambers.
 In July 2006, the first Special Olympics USA Games were held at Iowa State University.
 Teams from all 50 states and the District of Columbia participated.

 In May 2016, Mary Davis of Dublin, Ireland, was named chief executive officer.
 She is the first CEO from outside the U.S. in the organization's history.
-From 2017 to 2019, US secretary of education Betsy DeVos attempted to eliminate federal funding for the Special Olympics.
+From 2017 to 2019, U.S. secretary of education Betsy DeVos attempted to eliminate federal funding for the Special Olympics.
 Each year the attempt was rejected by Congress, and the public outcry following a third annual attempt resulted in the funding being maintained in 2019.
 As part of the Special Olympics 50th Anniversary celebration in 2018, a new mission called the "Inclusion Revolution" was launched.